umd-dslam/docs/src/metadata/inode/README.md

 ### Tables

-If client creates the same directory `nnThroughputBenchmark` with 10 files again, all these fields will be stored into database as follows:
+If client creates the same directory `nnThroughputBenchmark` with 10 files again, all these fields in `INode` will be stored into database as follows:

 |  ID      | parent   |  name                | accesstime    | modificationtime |  header         | permission    |